Appleseed/learn/docs/portal/install/upgrade.rst

 	* Restore the backed up website to a new folder path on your web server.
 * Configure IIS for a new website on a different port ( IE 81 )
 	* Make sure you have the proper .NET Framework for the build as it may have changed
-* Setup Permissions on the file system
+* Setup Permissions on the file system in your newly created dirctory

 * Restore the database to a NEW database name.
 * Modify the web.config of the new website to point to the new database
 * Extract the contents of the UPGRADE package into a folder on your computer, it is not recommended that you extract directly over your website.